mvnaol2026/Gravity-Does-Not-Exist/EN/01_introduction_and_chapters_1-3.md

 If absolutely equal pressure is exerted on a physical body from all sides, it will remain motionless.
 Pressure exists within such a system, but it is mutually compensated.
 For mechanical motion to arise, a violation of this balance is required: the pressure from one side must turn out to be stronger than from the others.
 Only then does a directed, predominant force of pressure emerge, forcing the matter to displace in space.

 **3. Continuous**
 This is a fundamental point that modern science has completely lost sight of due to a superficial, purely visual perception of phenomena.
 Mechanical pressure cannot be a momentary "click" after which a body flies on its own.
-Pressure must be applied to the object continuously (not necessarily from the primary source of pressure)—every single microsecond while its displacement lasts.
+Pressure must be applied to the object continuously (not necessarily from the primary source of pressure) — every single microsecond while its displacement lasts.
 As soon as the Mover stops pressing, the motion ceases.
 Not "gradually," not "sometime later," but instantly.

-The entire essence of the Prime Law of Motion can be reduced to an extremely simple everyday formula: press it—it moves.
-But this formula has a rigid constraint: stop pressing—it stops.
-Thus, in dry residue, the law is formulated in two words: press—moves.
+The entire essence of the Prime Law of Motion can be reduced to an extremely simple everyday formula: **press it — it moves**.
+But this formula has a rigid constraint: **stop pressing — it stops**.
+Thus, in dry residue, the law is formulated in two words: **press—moves**.

 This law completely eliminates from physics any speculation about motion "by itself" or "by inertia."
 From now on, when analyzing any process, a scientist is obliged to provide three specific answers:
 1. What exactly is pressing?
 2. What precisely is it pressing upon?
 3. Through which physical medium is this pressure transmitted if the Mover is hidden from our eyes?

 Try applying this law to any phenomenon: the falling of a stone, the propagation of light, electric current, or magnetic effects.
-Everywhere, the exact same question arises—one that remains unanswered by official science: where is the physical source of continuous contact pressure?
+Everywhere, the exact same question arises — one that remains unanswered by official science: where is the physical source of continuous contact pressure?

-All conceptual deadlocks in modern physics arise precisely due to skipping this key link—continuous contact pressure.
+All conceptual deadlocks in modern physics arise precisely due to skipping this key link — continuous contact pressure.
 Entities are introduced into equations that influence something but lack a contact-pressing material carrier:
 **•	A field** supposedly exerts a force, but what physical particles it consists of and how exactly it mechanically presses remains unknown.
 **•	Energy** is somehow transferred, but what specific substance is moving through space in the process is not indicated.
 **•	Attraction** is allegedly observed (although it is more accurate to speak only of the nearing of objects), but the mechanical mediator of the process is completely absent.

-From the standpoint of strict mechanics, this looks absurd—as if in a complex mechanism, one of the gears is spinning all by itself, without touching any other parts.
+From the standpoint of strict mechanics, this looks absurd — as if in a complex mechanism, one of the gears is spinning all by itself, without touching any other parts.
 But in reality, it does not happen this way: if a part is spinning, it means something is continuously pushing it.
 And we will systematically uncover this material "something" in the following chapters.

 At this stage, a legitimate objection will arise in anyone's mind: the law of continuous pressure contradicts everyday observations.
 We throw a stone, the hand no longer touches it, yet it continues to fly.
 Does this mean the law is incorrect?
 No. It means only one thing: the source of pressure is invisible to our eyes.
 But it exists, it is material, and we will find it in detail in the chapter dedicated to the true nature of inertia.

-For now, let us fix the Prime Law in our memory in three forms: in its full format, as a concise pair of words **("press—moves")**, and as an inseparable triad of the physics of motion: **Carriers — Contact — Pressure.**
+For now, let us fix the Prime Law in our memory in three forms: in its full format, as a concise pair of words **("press — moves")**, and as an inseparable triad of the physics of motion: **Carriers — Contact — Pressure.**

 Lastly, something must be said about the current state of human knowledge.
-Today, it is considered shameful in society to believe in a flat Earth—this is recognized as evidence of dense ignorance.
+Today, it is considered shameful in society to believe in a flat Earth — this is recognized as evidence of dense ignorance.
 However, in the near future, the exact same ignorance will be recognized in the lack of knowledge of the Prime Law of Motion and blind faith in "attraction."
 **There is no motion without contact** — and this is the foundation of the physics of future.